What is Age-Related Macular Degeneration?

 - High blood pressure or high cholesterol

-AMD can be diagnosed on a complete eye examination by an ophthalmologist -- a medical doctor specializing in medicine and surgery for the eyes.
+Age-related macular degeneration can be diagnosed during a complete eye examination by an ophthalmologist—a medical doctor specializing in medicine and surgery for the eyes.

 There are several tests that your ophthalmologist may perform:

 - Visual acuity testing: Your ability to read the letters on an eye chart may be affected by AMD, especially since it tends to affect the center of one’s vision.

 - Amsler grid testing: An Amsler grid looks like graph paper, or a grid of crisscrossed lines.
 The lines should look straight and cross at right angles.
 But if the surface of the retina is distorted by AMD, it will cause corresponding areas of the Amsler grid to look wavy or blurred.
 This is a test that patients can do at home to regularly monitor their vision.